 Sexual harassment does not refer to occasional compliments of a socially acceptable nature.
 It refers to behavior that is not welcome, is personally offensive, debilitates morale, and therefore interferes with work effectiveness.
 Such conduct, whether committed by supervisors or non-supervisory personnel, independent contractors or vendors, or guest researchers, is specifically prohibited.
-This includes repeated offensive sexual flirtation, advances or propositions, continued or repeated verbal abuse of a sexual nature, graphic or degrading sexual comments about an individual or his/her appearance, or any offensive or abusive physical contact.
+This includes: repeated offensive sexual flirtation; advances or propositions; continued or repeated verbal abuse of a sexual nature; graphic or degrading sexual comments about an individual or his/her appearance; or any offensive, abusive physical contact.

 This policy also prohibits the use of electronic communications to download or transmit materials with pornographic, profane, or sexually explicit content.
 In addition, no one should imply or threaten that an applicant’s or employee’s “cooperation” of a sexual nature (or refusal thereof) will have any effect on the individual’s employment, assignment, compensation, advancement, career development, or any other condition of employment.

-These policies apply to all applicants and employees and prohibit harassment, discrimination, and retaliation, whether engaged in by fellow employees, by a supervisor or manager, or by someone not directly connected to Fermilab (i.e. an outside vendor, consultant, or customer).
+This policy applies to all applicants, employees, and users and prohibits harassment, discrimination, and retaliation, whether initiated by employees and users, by a supervisor or manager, or by someone not directly connected to Fermilab (i.e., an outside vendor, consultant, or customer).

-Conduct prohibited by these policies is unacceptable in the workplace and in any work-related setting outside the workplace, such as during business trips, business meetings, and business-related social events.
+Conduct prohibited by this policy is unacceptable in the workplace and in any work-related setting outside the workplace, such as business trips, business meetings, and business-related social events.

-Each complaint will be investigated.
-Confidentiality will be honored to the extent permitted by law, as long as the rights of others are not compromised thereby.
-In the event that the employee who filed the complaint is dissatisfied with the results of the investigation, he or she may appeal to the director.
+In the event that the employee who filed the complaint is dissatisfied with the result of the investigation, he or she may appeal to the Director.